FOREX-Yen jumps sharply after BOJ refrains from new measures

 A ruling is not expected until after German general elections in September, but investors were nervous that Bundesbank chief Jens Weidmann, who will attend the court hearing, could reiterate his opposition to the ECB programme.

-The euro touched a high of $1.3317 and hovered there with a gain of 0.45 percent.
-The gains, which put it at its highest point since late February, came after European Central Bank executive board member Joerg Asmussen told the court that the ECB's bond-buying scheme must be unlimited to show the ECB is serious about defending price stability but is in effect limited by its focus on shorter maturity bonds.
+The euro briefly traded above $1.33 after European Central Bank executive board member Joerg Asmussen told the court that the ECB's bond-buying scheme must be unlimited to show the ECB is serious about defending price stability but is in effect limited by its focus on shorter maturity bonds.

+The euro rose as high as $1.3314 shortly after his remarks, its highest since late February.
+Gains were pared headed into Europe's stock market close, with the euro last trading at $1.3274, up 0.1 percent on the day.

+The euro earlier found support after Germany's economy ministry said the economy picked up in the second quarter.

 Meanwhile, the higher-yielding Australian dollar slid sharply to hit its lowest since September 2010 at $0.9324, according to Reuters data.